Frechmatz/cl-synthesizer/README.md

     *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets exposed by the module.
     *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets exposed by the module.
     *   :update A function that is called with the values of the modules input sockets in order to update the state of the module (the state of its output sockets).
 All input parameters are passed as a single argument which consists of a property list or nil if the module does not expose any inputs.
-To avoid excessive consing this list is allocated on instantiation of the module and then used for all update calls of the module.
+To avoid excessive consing this list is allocated during compilation of the rack and then used for all update calls of the module.
     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.
-    *   :get-state An optional function with which an internal state of a module can be exposed, for example a VCO may expose its frequency.
+    *   :get-state An optional function that can be used to expose internal states of the module, for example a VCO may expose its frequency.
 The function has one argument that consists of a keyword identifying the requested state, for example :frequency.

     A module must not add or remove input/output sockets after it has been instantiated.

 *   &rest args Arbitrary additional arguments to be passed to the module instantiation function.
 These arguments typically consist of keyword parameters.

+Returns the added module.

 * * *

-**cl-synthesizer:add-patch** rack source-rm-name source-output-socket destination-rm-name destination-input-socket
+**cl-synthesizer:add-patch** rack output-module-name output-socket input-module-name input-socket

 Adds a patch to the rack.
 A patch is an unidirectional connection between an output socket of a source module and an input socket of a destination module.
 The rack supports cycles which means that an output socket of a module can be patched with one of its inputs (typically via multiple hops through other modules).
 The function has the following arguments:

 *   rack The rack.
-*   source-rm-name Name of the source module.
+*   output-module-name Name of the output (source) module.
-*   source-output-socket A keyword representing one of the output sockets of the source module.
+*   output-socket A keyword representing one of the output sockets of the output module.
-*   destination-rm-name Name of the destination module.
+*   input-module-name Name of the input (destination) module.
-*   destination-input-socket A keyword representing one of the input sockets of the destination module.
+*   input-socket A keyword representing one of the input sockets of the input module.

 The rack signals an assembly-error in the following cases:

-*   A module with the given source name does not exist.
+*   A module with the given output name does not exist.
-*   A module with the given destination name does not exist.
+*   A module with the given input name does not exist.
-*   The given source-output-socket is already connected with a module
+*   The given output-socket is already connected with a module.
-*   The given source-output-socket is not exposed by the source module.
+*   The given output-socket is not exposed by the output module.
-*   The given destination-input-socket is already connected with a module.
+*   The given input-socket is already connected with a module.
-*   The given destination-input-socket is not exposed by the destination module.
+*   The given input-socket is not exposed by the input module.

+* * *

+**cl-synthesizer:get-module** rack name

+Get a module of a rack.
+The function has the following arguments:

+*   rack The rack.
+*   name The name of the module.

+Returns the module or nil.

+* * *

+**cl-synthesizer:get-module-name** rack module

+Get the name of a module.
+The function has the following arguments:

+*   rack The rack.
+*   module The module.

+Returns the name or nil if the module does not belong to the rack

+* * *

+**cl-synthesizer:find-module** rack module-path

+Get a module of a rack.
+The function has the following arguments:

+*   rack The root rack.
+*   module-path The path of the module within the rack (through multiple nested racks).
+    Example 1: "VCO"
+    Example 2: '("VOICE-1" "VCO")

+Returns nil or a values object consisting of the rack of the module, the module name and the module itself.

+* * *

+**cl-synthesizer:get-patches** rack

+Get all patches of a rack.
+The function has the following arguments:

+*   rack The rack.

+Returns a list of property lists with the following keys:

+*   :output-name Name of the output module.
+*   :output-socket Output socket.
+*   :input-name Name of the input module.
+*   :input-socket Input socket.

+* * *

+**cl-synthesizer:get-modules** rack

+Get all modules of a rack.
+The function has the following arguments:

+*   rack The rack.

+Returns a list of module names

 * * *